-The multidisciplinary database OLC-SSG International Relations and Area Studies contains table of contents of journals from several special subject collections, including political science, economics, the Middle East and other regional special subject collections.
-It offers a multidisciplinary selection from the Swets-Database Online-Contents, with additional input from other special subject collections.
-The International Relations and Area Studies section currently covers approximately 802 journals.
-In the database you can find new and past articles on these subjects: * Foreign and security policy * International cooperation and development policy * International economics * European politics and transatlantic relations * Regional and country studies worldwide * Foreign cultural policy
+The multidisciplinary database OLC International Relations and Area Studies contains table of contents of journals from several special subject collections, including political science, economics, the Middle East and other regional special subject collections.
+It offers a multidisciplinary selection from the Online Contents database, with additional input from other special subject collections.
+The International Relations and Area Studies section currently covers approximately 797 journals.

 Developed cooperatively with scholars and librarians worldwide, Oxford Bibliographies offers exclusive, authoritative research guides across a variety of subject areas.
 Combining the best features of an annotated bibliography and a high-level encyclopedia, this cutting-edge resource directs researchers to the best available scholarship across a wide variety of subjects.